ADMISSION APPLICATION DOCUMENTATION

 Certificate and Diplomas in Yeshua-Torah based Studies

-Instructor: Rabbi (Dr., Prof.) Mordecai Silver, USA CEO JSI
+Instructor: Rabbi (Dr., Instructor) Mordecai Silver, USA CEO JSI

 Instructor: Rabbi (Dr., Assoc.
-Prof.) Philip Hammond, Australia President JSI
+Instructor) Philip Hammond, Australia President JSI

 Instructor: Rabbin Deborah Brandt, MDiv., Vice-President JSI